 For authentic Mexican food, don’t miss El Taco Maya in Akumal.
 It’s a small local restaurant, but we loved the pork tacos so much that we made a return trip!

 What to pack for Mexico with a Baby or Toddler

 You can avoid bringing all that baby equipment by renting from a reputable company when you arrive.
 Here is what we recommend packing for Mexico with a baby:

 If you do plan to rent a car and bring your own car seat, purchase a car seat cover to give it the best protection on the flight.
 We have been very happy with this one.

 If you are staying at an all-inclusive, contact them to find out if they have a suitable travel crib available.
-If you plan to bring your own, look at these best portable travel cribs for babies and toddlers.
+If you plan to bring your own, look at these best portable travel cribs for babies or these toddler travel beds.

 For getting around with your baby, here are our recommended lightweight strollers and best baby and toddler carriers for travel.
 If you plan to have your baby sleep in the stroller, the CoziGo stroller cover is the safest way to go when it’s hot and will block 97% of the light!